CFA Vs CFP | Where Do the Paths Differ?

 2020 49% 55% 56%

-Comparatively, the CFP is easier to obtain than the CFA charter.
-The historical pass rate has been above 60% and looking as recent as 2022, it is around 46%.
+The CFP designation is easier to obtain than the CFA charter.
+The historical pass rate has been above 60%, with 2024 at 64.5%.

 Salary and Career Paths

-The CFA Institute states that charterholders typically earn more than their peers in the financial industry.
-Those with a bachelor's degree can expect a median total income of $162,500, while those with a graduate degree can earn up to $237,357, giving them a competitive advantage in the job market.
+The 2024 CFA Institute Compensation Study notes that a charterholder with a bachelor's degree can expect a median total income of $190,000, while those with an MBA earn up to $257,000.

 CFA Charterholder Career Path